 |Advanced Audio Recording|

-In a former article we explained some aspects of common QR-Diffusers known as Schröder-diffusers.
+In a former article we showed some aspects of common QR-Diffusers known as Schröder-diffusers.
 Here a 2D-structure is shown.

 A common method of defining the wells' depth is to use the residue value of a division from the square of the coordinate and a prime figure.
 Unlike as with common QR-diffusers both dimensions are covered which leads to more a scattering behavior than known from 1D-QRD-Designs.
-Depending on the coordinate shift and the modulo value and used for the division structures can be achieved
+Depending on the coordinate offset and the modulo value used for the division different structures can be achieved.
+They differ in total depth and behavior.
+In most cases the minimal depth is desired while slight deviation from the ideal diffusion curve is accepted.
+However a symmetrical design should be used.

 An optimized 2D-quadratic residue diffuser using 12 wells per period from 13 - fully symmetrical.
-Here the equation is Z = (X*X + Y*Y) MOD 13
+Here the equation Z = (X*X + Y*Y) MOD 13 is used.
+The offset has been chosen that way that symmetry has been achieved.
+This is important because any diffusion method always will cause a signature.

 Conclusion and Summary

-Optimized QRD-equations can be used to obtain a fully symmetrical 2D-diffuser.
+Optimized equations can be used to obtain a fully symmetrical QRD-2D-diffuser.

 See the former article about QRD-diffusers